miraisolutions/covid19-vaccination-ch/README.md

 communication) the presented results are also updated.
 A new week is published by BAG on Monday.

+It is expected that upon data structure changes from BAG this application may fail to initialize.
+An update will be then provided within short time.

 # ShinyApps.io deployment

 The article is being deployed to **Shinyapps.io** as an **Rmarkdown**